Expensify/react-native-x-maps/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please replace GH_LINK with the link to the GitHub issue this Pull Request is related to -->
 GH_LINK

-### Automated Tests
+### Manual Tests
 <!---
-Most changes to Onyx should have accompanying tests.
+Most changes should have accompanying tests.
 Describe the tests you added or if no tests were added an explanation about why one was not needed.
 --->

 ### Linked PRs